freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Driver` field in
   :menuselection:`Services --> UPS`
   now has search functionality.

+* :guilabel:`Domain Controller` has been removed from :menuselection:`Services`.

+* :guilabel:`Asigra` has been removed from
+  :menuselection:`Services`.
+All management is through the :ref:`Asigra Plugin`.

 * :guilabel:`Enable AD monitoring`, :guilabel:`UNIX extensions`,
   :guilabel:`Domain Controller`, and :guilabel:`Global Catalog Server`